ScottPlot/ScottPlot/README.md

 ScottPlot targets multiple frameworks (.NET Framework 4.5 and .NET Core 3.0), has user controls for WinForms and WPF, and is [available on NuGet](https://www.nuget.org/packages/ScottPlot/) with no dependencies.

 ## Quickstart
+This quickstart is for Windows Forms Applications.
+Similar quickstarts for Console Applications and WPF Applications are in [/demos](/demos)

 1. Install ScottPlot using [NuGet](https://www.nuget.org/packages/ScottPlot/)
 2. Drag/Drop the FormsPlot (from the toolbox) onto your Form
 3. Add the following code to your startup sequence